ningshi/ATEN/README.md

 # ATEN
-And/Or Tree Ensemble for inferring accurate Boolean network topology and dynamics (ATEN v1.1.0)
+And/Or Tree Ensemble for inferring accurate Boolean network topology and dynamics

 Note: In the previous version, the results cannot be reproducible as set.seed() does not suitable for the parallel pacakge.
 Instead, we added function clusterSetRNGStream() to make the results reproducible.